unicode-org/message-format-wg/docs/why_mf_next.md

 ### 3. Hard to map to the existing localization core structures

-The format is not well supported by any major localization system. \
+The format is not easy to support in localization tooling.
 The root cause of that is not it is difficult to parse.
 Because it is not.
 And ICU4J has public API for parsing.

-Most translation tools take a string (with placeholders) in a source language and gives back a translated string, usually with the same placeholders (with some degree of flexibility).
+Most translation tools take a string (with placeholders) in a source language and give back a translated string, usually with the same placeholders (with some degree of flexibility).

-It makes it very difficult to translate things like plurals, where the input has (for example) 2 “message variants” (English, 1 / many, singular / plural), and return 4 message variants for Russian, for example.
+It requires that the translation software expand plurals, where the input has (for example) 2 “message variants” (English, singular / plural), but the message presented to a Arabic translator needs 6 message variants.

 This is not a superficial problem.
 It affects most steps in the normal localization flow: